580+ 5-Star ReviewsWhatsApp

 Is 3 weeks enough for the UCAT?

 Possible for students who are starting from a strong baseline or who have unusually fast aptitude for the question formats.
 Not recommended as a target.
-Use the 4-week intensive plan and accept you may be slightly undertrained.
+Compress the 4-week plan further and accept you may be slightly undertrained.

 Is 2 weeks enough for the UCAT?